dotlas/databricks_helpers/notebooks/delta_docs_pydantic/README.md

 ## Use Case

-The Delta Lake Table Metadata Updater is a helpful tool with several use cases:
+The Delta Lake Table Metadata Updater is a helpful tool with below use cases:

-1. **Metadata Enrichment**: Enhance the quality of your data by adding descriptions and tags to your table columns, making it easier for data consumers to understand and use the data.
+1. **Metadata Enrichment**: Enhance the quality of your data by adding descriptions and tags to your table columns.

-2. **Data Governance**: Improve data governance by ensuring that your tables are properly documented and labeled with relevant tags.

-3. **Automated Documentation**: Save time and effort by automatically generating metadata based on your Pydantic data models, reducing the need for manual documentation.
+2. **Automated Documentation**: Save time and effort by automatically generating metadata based on your Pydantic data models.

-4. **Consistency and Quality**: Ensure consistent and high-quality metadata across your Delta Lake tables, making it easier to maintain and share the data.
+3. **Consistency and Quality**: Ensure consistent metadata across your Delta Lake tables.

 ---
 See more details in the notebook (ipynb or dbc)